GST on TV (Television) in India 2025: Latest Rates, HSN Code and Price Impact

 Factors affecting GST on TV

-• Warranty coverage: Televisions with extended or bundled warranties often have higher prices, which leads to higher GST, as tax is calculated on the total invoice value.
+• Warranty coverage: TVs with extended or bundled warranties have higher invoice values, resulting in higher GST.

 How to calculate GST on TV?